Auros/SiraUtil/README.md

      private BeatmapObjectManager _beatmapObjectManager;

      // Ask for the BeatmapObjectManager polietly.
-     public MyModGameManager(BeatmapObjectManager beatmapObjectManager)
+The BeatmapObjectManager is a MonoBehaviour that's already injected by the base game.
+As long as you know it's injected, you can ask for it! public MyModGameManager(BeatmapObjectManager beatmapObjectManager)
      {
          _beatmapObjectManager = beatmapObjectManager;